Law of Suspects

 The Law of Suspects (Loi des suspects) was a decree passed by the French National Convention on 17 September 1793, during the French Revolution.
 Some historians consider this decree the start of the Reign of Terror; they argue that the decree marked a significant weakening of individual freedoms that led to "revolutionary paranoia" that swept the nation.

 The law ordered the arrest of all avowed enemies and suspected enemies of the Revolution, and specifically aimed at unsubmissive former nobles, émigrés, officials removed or suspended from office, officers suspected of treason, and hoarders of goods.

 The following year, the decree was expanded and became more strict.
 Implementation of the law and arrests were entrusted to oversight committees, and not to the legal authorities.
-The decree also introduced the maxim that subjects had to prove their innocence, which was later extended by the Law of 22 Prairial (10 June 1794).
+The decree also introduced the maxim that subjects had to prove their innocence (the inverse of "innocent until proven guilty"), which was later extended by the Law of 22 Prairial (10 June 1794).

 The decree, with its effect of "Terror", lasted until 5 August 1794, when the Convention decided the release of all the prisoners, against whom "weighs no charge".